arduina/arduina.net/_site/master/socialshaping.md

 But users diverge from the course of action assumed by system designers

-The relationship btween gender and technology appears as a context-dependent matter consisting of mutual ascriptions to prosepctive users and programs.
-The meaning of gender varies depending on concrete cicrumstances
+The relationship between gender and technology appears as a context-dependent matter consisting of mutual ascriptions to prospective users and programs.
+The meaning of gender varies depending on concrete circumstances

-The relationshop betwen gender and technology can be illuminated with how questions that ask from a procedural rather than from a structural point of view
+The relationship between gender and technology can be illuminated with how questions that ask from a procedural rather than from a structural point of view